Pjefferyi/Blackpoll_Warbler_migration_network_Git/README.md

 The folder Contains the script that combines the location data derived from the geolocators to build the post- and pre-breeding migration network (Network_construction.R)

 The data generated during the construction procress is also stored in the Network Construction folder.
-It includes edgeliests for the networks constructed for the post- and pre-breeding migrations and estimates of relative abundance used to weight each nodes.
+This includes edge lists for the networks constructed for the post- and pre-breeding migrations and estimates of relative abundance used to weight each nodes.

 ### Strenght of migratory connectivity metric